Disgraced barrister jailed over VAT tax dodge

 The judge said: "It is clear to me and was clear during the trial that you decided to capitalise on that situation and in the ensuing 12 years you cheated the revenue of £600,000.

 "You willingly and knowingly engaged in persistent and consistent dishonesty."

 Pershad is now a "broken man" who has brought shame on his family, according to Mukul Chawla QC defending.

-Before this case he had been considered "a man of previous exemplary good character", he said.'Not dishonest'
+Before this case he had been considered "a man of previous exemplary good character", he said.

 "He will never live down the very public humiliation caused by his actions to him but perhaps more pertinently caused to his family.

 "Mr Pershad is a broken man.
 He is never going to be able to work again in the sphere he had previously worked.
 He is going to have to suffer the shame of going to prison and the consequences of that to his family."

 Mr Chawla suggested that "in the latter period" of the fraud Pershad was "suffering from a depressive illness exacerbated by the breakdown of his marriage".

 In a statement released through his lawyers, Pershad said: "I have not acted dishonestly in relation to the payment of VAT and I will be seeking to have my conviction overturned in the Court of Appeal.